PakhinZE/powershell_checking-homework/README.md

 # Powershell
-The PowerShell code for checking homework as a teaching assistant.
+The PowerShell code for checking homework as a teaching assistant (CS103).